 Dee Dee is the owner of Southland Therapy Services.
 Southland has been serving the children of Georgia and South Carolina since 2006 and is proud to help change the lives of so many in the Low Country.

-Dee Dee is a mother to TWO sets of twins and, as of last year, a new grandma.
+Dee Dee is a mother to TWO sets of twins and a proud grandma of two.
 Dee Dee's favorite candy are M&M's!

 She lives in Savannah with her two daughters, husband John, and their jack russell.